erichonorez/notes/microservice_architecture_is_not_a_software_development_approach.md

 Domain Driven Design is a good approach in order to organise microservice according to the domain.

-At the beginning the domain model used to solve domain problem will probably evolve a lot in same time you learn the domain.
+At the beginning the domain model used to solve domain problems will probably evolve a lot in same time you learn the domain.
 Your will probably want to refactor the model toward deeper insights.

-The risk to fall too quickly in the microservice envy is to too early the domain model accross your distributed system.
-In a such environment could make it harder and/or slower to try new domain models or improve the existing ones.
+The risk of falling too quickly in the microservice envy is to have the domain model distributed accross different systems.
+This situation could make it harder and/or slower to try new domain models or improve the existing ones.
 For instance:

 * you may want to split some parts but your microservice is a dependence of another and if you change something you will break the API and thus compromise all of systems that depend on yours;
 * you discovered that some concepts distributed accross several micro services are tightly related and it could be better to group them.
 Unfortunatly these micro services are owned by another team so you have to be synchronised with them.

-The risk of applying microservice architecture too quickly in the application life is to make experiments harder.
-So you may end up with a couple of micro services that don't really do the right job or do the job right.
+The risk of applying microservice architecture too early in the application life is to make experiments harder.
+So you may end up with a couple of microservices that don't really do the right job or do the job right.

 It is better to start applying microservices when you already have a good knowledge of your domain and your models are mature enough.